In 2020, Japan's advertising expenditure decreased significantly due to the impact of the spread of COVID-19.

 For example, YouTube ads come in several formats, including skippable and non-skippable ones.
 Banner-type display ads, which require active clicks, provide near-certain reach to viewers.
 However, when viewers encounter ads unexpectedly while trying to watch a video, online ads risk being perceived as even more intrusive than TV commercials.

 Oku: Indeed, TV programs are produced with the expectation that commercials will interrupt them.
-But when viewers are forced to watch ads on video sites, their receptiveness is different, right?
+But when users are forced to watch ads on video sites, their receptiveness is different, right?
 Furthermore, the acceptance of ads on video sites differs between relatively older viewers raised on TV culture and younger audiences.
 The advertising industry is also tackling this as a challenge.

 The distinction between TV and the internet is fading, leading to a "full circle back to TV" phenomenon.